-- Substation inspection for all transmission substations, flood-impacted distribution substations and transmission centers - Substation restoration, hardening and resiliency for 18 flood prone substations - The major repairs for the remaining transmission substations with Asset Scores of 0 and 1, will be complete.
-The remediated work is estimated at 30% of the major repair estimate.
-This will eliminate critical failure points within the substation including identifying at risk in-service equipment, unsafe structures or overhead hazards, leaking control buildings or switchgear enclosures and unsafe yard conditions.
+- Substation assessment for all substations, - The key repairs, estimated at 30% of the substations, will be complete.
+This will eliminate critical failure points within the substation including identifying at risk in-service equipment, unsafe structures, or overhead hazards, leaking control buildings or switchgear enclosures, and unsafe yard conditions.
+All high-risk components in the substations will have been repaired or replaced to meet current codes and standards, the NESC, and requirements under Applicable Laws and the T&D OMA.